 2. To reflect upon best policy and practice for increasing reporting rates to universities and colleges

 3. To consider how such work at educational institutions sits within what we think we know about sex offenders including their health and social care conditions

 4. To identify new research directions on tackling sexual violence

 Mental Health Act Review: with NTW

-Art, Mental Illness and Offenders; with TEWV (for October)
+Art, Mental Illness and Offenders; with TEWV (for Autumn)

 All these events will be announced here and communicated via the membership e-mail news service.
 If you would like to hear more or would like to contribute, please contact us via the Contact page.

 Understanding Addiction: Determinants of Dependence and Response, conference 27th March 2019 Durham.
 Event increased awareness and understanding of the dependency in addiction and examined psychological ad pharmacological responses with particular reference to secure settings.
 Programme included: The Biology of Dependence by Dr Mohammed Shoaib, Psychosocial Treatment of Dependence by Dr Kirk Musgrave, Pharmacological Management by Prof Eilish Gilvarry.

 The Changing Role of the Chaplaincy in the Changing Criminal Justice System; a seminar led by Rev Kate Brooke, Managing Chaplain HMP Holme House, 5th March 2019, at Collingwood College Durham University.
 Kate raised awareness of the changing role of the Chaplaincy within prisons and considered the challenges to its effectiveness in both a more secular world and one dominated by management performance that did not recognise the ability of chaplaincy to connect with the ‘beingness’ of offenders.